danielclickh/marketing-website-preview/content/lessons/whatsnew-clickhouse-21.10/index.md

 images: []
 toc: true

-duration: "20-30 minutes"
+duration: "30-40 minutes"
 audience: "Whether you are new to ClickHouse or a long-time user, you will find this lesson helpful in understanding the new features of ClickHouse 21.10"

 ---

-**Overview:** In this lesson, we will use a table of Hacker News stories and comments to demonstrate some of the new features of ClickHouse 21.10, including user-defined functions (UDF), materialized columns, positional arguments, and throttling the number of events sent to the query log.
+**Overview:** In this lesson, we will use a table of Hacker News stories and comments to demonstrate some of the new features of ClickHouse 21.10, including **Eexecutable** table engines, materialized columns, positional arguments, and throttling the number of events sent to the query log.

 Let's get started!